 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such japanese raisin tree seeds are thought to target the Spleen, the Heart and the Lung.
+As such Zhi Ju Zi is thought to target the Spleen, the Heart and the Lung.
 In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
 In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Extracts from H. dulcis accelerate detoxification of ethanol, and possess hepatoprotective, antioxidative, antimicrobial and antidiabetic properties.1